jwa-lab/community-platform/README.md

-  pull            download the latest versions of the platform's services tezos-client    run a command in the tezos-client granabox        run a command in granabox list-services      list all running services and the port they expose help [command]  display help for command
+  pull            download the latest versions of the platform's services tezos-client    run a command in the tezos-client granabox        run a command in granabox list-services   list all running services and the port they expose logs            view platform logs help [command]  display help for command
 ```